xwp/wp-plugin-dependencies/readme.md

 	* Usability: On single site plugin page in a multisite network: added a "network" textual indicator for dependencies which were met by a network activated plugin.
 	* Usability: On single site plugin page in a multisite network: the required plugin names now only link to the plugin if the current user can activate that plugin.
 	* Usability: Improved information to single site admins when dependent plugins have been deactivated because a required plugin has been network deactivated - show all deactivated plugins since last admin login, not just what happened in the last change round.
 	* Usability: Notifications about deactivated plugins are now shown on any admin page which will help admins notice changes made by this plugin earlier in case of a network deactivation.
-Props [jrf](http://profiles.wordpress.org/jrf/).

 * Clean up coding standards.
 Props [kucrut](http://profiles.wordpress.org/kucrut/), [jrf](http://profiles.wordpress.org/jrf/).
 * Improve style of plugin dependency notices.
 Props [jrf](http://profiles.wordpress.org/jrf/).